 9. The “good guy” stopping a “bad guy with a gun” is a myth: According to the FBI, between 2000-2013, only 3 percent of active shootings ended with a “good guy with a gun” stopping the “bad guy” — yet 20 percent were stopped by people who didn’t have a gun.
 Yeah, there’s really not a whole lot I need to add to that.

-10. Australia passed strict guns laws in 1996 that also prove that strict regulations do work: Following the Port Arthur mass shooting 1996, Australia banned certain types of guns — and hasn’t had a single mass shooting in the 20 years since.
+10. Australia passed strict guns laws in 1996 that also prove that strict regulations do work: Following the Port Arthur mass shooting in 1996, Australia banned certain types of guns — and hasn’t had a single mass shooting in the 20 years since.
 However, in the 18 years before the ban, they had experienced 13 fatal mass shootings.
 Australia also saw a huge dip in gun-related suicides and homicides.

 While I’m sure pro-gun fanatics who are stumbling across this article will dispute or twist these facts, their opinion doesn’t change reality.
 So, they can ignore these facts or try to manipulate each of them to claim that their pro-gun propaganda is right while everything listed here is wrong, I don’t care.